Re$^3$Sim: Generating High-Fidelity Simulation Data via 3D-Photorealistic Real-to-Sim for Robotic Manipulation: Background

 \subsection{Rendering}

 Rendering involves generating photorealistic images from specified camera views based on either explicit or implicit 3D representations.
-Implicit methods, like Neural Radiance Fields (NeRF)~\citep{mildenhall2021nerf}, represent the 3D space using a density field encoded in a neural network and render images through volumetric rendering techniques.
-Explicit representations, such as meshes and point clouds, use texture mapping~\cite{Blinn1976Texture} for rendering and synthesizing novel views.
-Another recent progress in explicit representation is Gaussian primitives, which adopt Gaussian rasterization for high-fidelity rendering, also known as 3D Gaussian splatting (3DGS)~\citep{kerbl3Dgaussians}.
+Implicit methods, like Neural Radiance Fields (NeRF~\cite{mildenhall2021nerf}), represent the 3D space using a density field encoded in a neural network and render images through volumetric rendering techniques.
+Explicit representations, such as meshes or point clouds, employ texture mapping~\cite{blinn1976texture}.
+3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} uses Gaussian primitives and adopts Gaussian rasterization for high-fidelity rendering.
 Compared with other methods, 3DGS achieves more realistic rendering results and offers higher rendering efficiency.
-In detail, each Gaussian primitive is modeled as an ellipse with a full 3D covariance matrix $\Sigma$ defined in world space, centered at point $\mu$:

-where the covariance matrix $\Sigma$ of a Gaussian primitive is derived from its rotation $R$ and scaling factor $S$ as:
+In detail, each Gaussian primitive is modeled as an ellipse with a full 3D covariance matrix $\Sigma$ defined in world space, centered at point $\mu$: $G(x) = \exp({-\frac{1}{2} x^T \Sigma^{-1} x}),~$ where the covariance matrix $\Sigma = R S S^T R^T~$ of a Gaussian primitive is derived from its rotation $R$ and scaling factor $S$.
 Additionally, each Gaussian is assigned a color \( c_i \) and depth-ordered using the Z-buffer.
 Using the alpha-blending formula, the rendered color \( C \) for a view is calculated as:

-Physic-based robot simulators, such as Isaac Sim~\cite{isaacsim} (PhysX~\cite{physx}), PyBullet (Bullet)~\cite{pybullet}, Mujoco~\cite{todorov2012mujoco}, and Gazebo~\cite{gazebo} (Bullet, ODE~\cite{ode}, DART~\cite{lee2018dart}, and Simbody~\cite{sherman2011simbody}), offer high-accurate simulation results based on underlying physics engines.
+Robot simulators~\cite{isaacsim,pybullet,todorov2012mujoco} offer high-accurate simulation results based on underlying physics engines~\cite{physx,pybullet,ode}.
 However, it's hard to directly obtain an accurate 3D model of the real-world scene, and the simulators are not good at rendering high-fidelity images, leaving a large gap from real-world images.
-Recent advancements in 3D reconstruction~\citep{mildenhall2021nerf,kerbl3Dgaussians,openmvs2020,yu2024gsdf,guedon2024sugar} provide high-quality rendering results and detailed 3D geometric models, promising to bridge these gaps.
-We introduce \our, a 3D reconstruction-based system, to bridge the visual gap and recover their realistic 3D meshes for sim-to-real transfer.
+We introduce \our, a 3D reconstruction-based system, to bridge the visual gap and recover realistic 3D meshes for sim-to-real transfer.